vikram-h-patil/great-barrier-reef-visualization/README.md

         1. The 'bleaching-data.csv' file and
         2. R script
     * Having these files will ensure a smooth working of visualization and the shiny app.

+* Methodolgy used:
+   * Data is read and cleaned in R.
+   * A shiny app is built to capture the visualization
+      * First, a ggplot to capture the bleaching trend across different sites
+      * Second, a leaflet map to represent the sites location on a map